enelija/drs/Readme.txt

 - map the CAVE coordinates to sound system coordinates

-- for all interactions (bump/hit/touch) replace code "if (true)" by a meaningful decsision when to activate the suggested motors (depending on the given CAVE user coordinates and the current position and orientation of the room user)
+- for all interactions (bump/hit/touch) replace code "if (true)" by a meaningful decision when to activate the suggested motors (depending on the given CAVE user coordinates and the current position and orientation of the room user)

 - add more debug output (for testing) and test and fix bugs

 - test with haptic vest and if necessary add an explicit LR or CF to the sent command (bluetooth communication)